 Business Strategy Solutions 1: Setting Your Intentions

 This is the first course in a four-part learning series designed to teach interior designers skills and best practices to develop more successful businesses.
 The series is especially helpful to the large number of interior designers who either are self-employed sole proprietors or who lead practices with nine or fewer employees.
-This first course explores principles that support successful interior design practices, gets learners systematically thinking about what they want from their business, and starts them developing their business plan.
+This first course explores principles that support successful interior design practices, sparking systematic thinking about what you want from your business, and starts you on the path to develop your business plan.

 - Identify the foundations of a successful interior design business.

 - Describe the characteristics of a successful brand and client experience.

 - Identify the three levels of connections in your network of people who can refer you to new clients.

 - 1 IDCEC CEU | CC-103838